classgraph/classgraph/README.md

 ## Author

-Fast Classpath Scanner was written by Luke Hutchison -- https://github.com/lukehutch
+Fast Classpath Scanner was written by Luke Hutchison -- https://github.com/lukehutch / [@LH](http://twitter.com/LH) on Twitter

 Please donate if this library makes your life easier: